binhscoco7565/sophos-tamper-disabler/README.md

 ## Step 2.
 Disabling Sophos ED using registry values

-1. Download registry files from the "registry" folder in this Github.
+1. Download registry file `sophos.reg` in this Github.
-2. Run these registry files (Remember elevated permissions)
+2. Run these registry files (Use elevated permissions if that doesn't work)
 3. Restart the computer to apply changes